Training-Free Adaptation of New-Generation LLMs using Legacy Clinical Models: Related Works

+\xhdr{Clinical Domain Adaptation} Clinical models such as Gatortron, clinicalBERT, NYUTron, Me-LLaMA, and Clinical-T5 have demonstrated the effectiveness of continued pretraining on large volumes of unlabeled medical text \citep{yang2022gatortronlargeclinicallanguage, alsentzer2019publiclyavailableclinicalbert, jiang2023healthsystem, xie2024mellama, lehman2023clinicalt5}.
+Following continued pretraining, supervised fine-tuning can further improve performance on specific clinical tasks, instruction following, and alignment with human preferences \citep{han2023medalpaca, zhang2023alpacare, singhal2023nature_clinical_knowledge, wang2024clinicnote, zhang2023huatuogpt}.
+While effective, these approaches are highly resource-intensive, especially continued pre-training; for example, Me-LLaMA conducted continued pretraining on LLaMA-2 base models using 129B tokens and 160 × 80 GB A100 GPUs \citep{xie2024mellama}.
+Our work complements these techniques by addressing their limited transferability, as these costly adaptations must be repeated for each new base model.

-\xhdr{Model Ensembling} Probability-level model ensembling methods for heterogeneous architectures have primarily been explored with multiple general-domain models \citep{xu2024bridginggapdifferentvocabularies, huang2024ensemblelearningheterogeneouslarge}.
+\xhdr{Model Ensembling} Probability-level model ensembling methods for heterogeneous architectures have primarily been explored with multiple general-domain models.
+Existing works focus on optimizing efficiency and vocabulary alignment: EVA learns mappings between LLM vocabularies through their existing vocabulary overlap \citep{xu2024bridginggapdifferentvocabularies}, and DeePEn projects the probability distributions of multiple models onto a unified space \citep{huang2024ensemblelearningheterogeneouslarge}.
 UNiTE, the strongest-performing method to date, unions each model’s top-$k$ tokens at every decoding step and combines probabilities via re-tokenization \citep{yao2025determinethenensemblenecessitytopkunion}.
 Prior analyses show ensembling methods only outperform the ensemble's strongest model when performance gaps are within 10\% \citep{yao2025determinethenensemblenecessitytopkunion}.
 This limits applicability when combining new- and old-generation architectures where gaps can arise from architectural advances alone \citep{bedi2025medhelm}.
-In contrast, CAPT is designed for models with asymmetric capabilities and enables selective integration of learned information from older domain models. \xhdr{Contrastive Decoding} Contrastive decoding has been used to steer pretrained models toward desirable behaviors, including reduced toxicity \citep{liu-etal-2021-dexperts}, increased helpfulness \citep{mitchell2023eft}, selective unlearning \citep{suriyakumar2025ucdunlearningllmscontrastive}, and improved coding, QA, and math performance \citep{liu2024proxy}.
-These methods require shared vocabularies, and are evaluated in task- or instruction-tuning settings that are in-distribution of the large model's training corpora.
-Our approach supports models with disjoint vocabularies and is evaluated on clinical domain adaptation, a substantially out-of-distribution setting \citep{Kim_2025}.
+In contrast, CAPT is designed for models with asymmetric capabilities and enables selective integration of learned information from older domain models.